 A seat at the table: in-house lawyers are business partners

-Speech given by Donny Ching, Legal Director, Royal Dutch Shell plc, at the launch of GC350 engagement programme at The Law Society, London, UK on December 4, 2014.
+Speech given by Donny Ching, Legal Director at Shell, at the launch of GC350 engagement programme at The Law Society, London, UK on December 4, 2014.

 Good evening, everyone.